dark07-23/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this readmeis about tasks that i am learning
+this readme is about my school tasks